Chapter 2 Programming Preliminaries

 ## Error in input3 * ratio + secret_ingredient: non-numeric argument to binary operator

-If we are not careful, we will end up with very confusing code that can produce unintended results.
+If we are not careful, we will end up with very confusing code that can very easily lead to unintended results and errors.

 secret_ingredient <- 3